terraform-yc-modules/terraform-yc-function/README.md

 ## Cloud Function Definition
-First, you need to define list of parameters for the Cloud Function:
+First, you need to define parameter `zip_filename` for the Cloud Function.
-- zip_filename
-- user_hash
-- runtime
-- entrypoint
-- memory
-- execution_timeout
-- tags

 Notes:
 - you can use existing `service_account_id` or create new SA with bindings